0marwa0/blockUi/README.md

 ## Improvements

-Functionality that allows users can create their own sections.
+- Adding functionality that allows users can create their own sections.
-Building A database can be introduced where user’s save/unsaved changes.
+- Building A database can be introduced where user’s save/unsaved changes.

 The page will reload if you make edits.